GSA/automate.fedramp.gov/content/documentation/sar/5-generated-content.md

     -   False Positive Report
 -   Document Results
 -   Manual Test Results
--   Test Case Workbook\'s System Tab
+-   Test Case Workbook's System Tab
--   Test Case Workbook\'s Control Summary Tab
+-   Test Case Workbook's Control Summary Tab

 If delivering SAR content in OSCAL, CSPs are no longer required to manually generate and maintain these artifacts, provided the content in their OSCAL-based FedRAMP SAR remains accurate.